hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 ### Union Mounts

 Mounts currently cannot overlap with one another.
-While it's still possible to build great multi-user applications today (using the group model), there are many cases where you'd like to display a "merged view" over many drives.
+The group model works around this limitation, enabling useful multi-user applications, but there are many cases where you'd like to display a "merged view" over many drives.

-To that end we're thinking about ways to extend mounts.
+To that end, we're thinking about ways to extend mounts.
 A simple union mounts feature, without any opinionated conflict resolution (i.e. displaying conflicting files side-by-side), is a natural next step.

-Of course, general multiwriter, with customizable hooks for conflict resolution, remains on our to-do list, but that's still a far-future feature.
+A general multiwriter solution, with customizable hooks for conflict resolution, remains on our to-do list, but that's still a far-future feature.
 We want to see how far we can go with mounts first.
 The "trie controller" design we mentioned above makes it easier to explore this.

 ## Many Thanks